keith-cullen/FreeCoAP/README.md

 coap-zero
 =========

-An implementation of a CoAP message parser/formatter, a CoAP client and a CoAP server.
+An implementation of the CoAP protocol for GNU/Linux consisting of:

+- a CoAP message parser/formatter library

+- a CoAP client library

+- a CoAP server library

+- unit test code for the message parser/formatter

+- a sample test client application

+- a sample test server application

 Copyright (c) 2015 Keith Cullen